Battle of Pyongyang (1894): Arrival of Japanese troops

-The Main Division attacked from the southwest early during the morning of 15 September 1894.
+The Main Division attacked from the southwest early on the morning of 15 September 1894.
 Following a twelve-hour battle, the Chinese repulsed this force.
 Heavy rain turned the battlefield into a field of mud covered with the wounded, supply carts, and horses.
 Meanwhile, the Combined Brigade attacked the forts protecting the southern bank of the Taedong River.
 However, Japanese artillery was too far back to be effective and by nightfall the Japanese evacuated the few earthworks they had captured.
 The apparent inability of these two divisions to take Pyongyang led to initial newspaper reports that China had won the battle, which later turned out to be false.

 In reality, the Wonsan and Sangnyong columns took the Chinese fortress at Moktan-tei, which was north of Pyongyang.
 From that position, Japanese artillery could fire across the city walls – this position forced the Chinese to surrender at 16:30 on 15 September.
 The Chinese commander promised that his troops would remain within the city gates, but since it was already getting dark, the Japanese declined to enter the city until the following day.
 During the evening of 15 September, many Chinese troops tried to flee for the coast and the border town of Wiju (modern village of Uiju, North Korea) on the lower reaches of the Yalu River).
 Japanese snipers killed large numbers of Chinese on the northern roads.
 As a result of the Chinese surrender, early the following morning the two Japanese columns entered the northern gate of the city unopposed.
 There was no way to communicate their success to the rest of the Japanese Army, however, so when the Main Division began its attack on the city's West Gate the next day, they were surprised to find the gate undefended.
 Later that morning, the Combined Brigade entered the city through the South Gate.
 Throughout the battle of Pyongyang, the Chinese troops were unable to counter the Japanese troops.